krunalg/atm_machine_solution/README.md

 =================================================
 Language: PHP

-You have to write logic to withdraw money from ATM Machine.
+Withdraw money from ATM Machine.
 Consider a hypothetical ATM machine which gives you notes of 10, 20, 50, 100, 500 & 1000 in denomination.
 If I enter 5,550 Rs.
 It should give me 5 notes of 1000, 1 note of 500 and 1 note of 50.
 ATM machines cannot store coins.
 So, if input amount is something like 1978 then machine should print “Invalid Amount”.

 Case 1: